transprogrammer/rodhaj/README.md

 changing documentation to adding new features.
 If you are interested to start the process, please consult the [contributing guidelines](.github/CONTRIBUTING.md) before you get started.

+## Privacy Policy and Terms of Service

+Discord requires us to make one of these.
+No personal data is stored, and nothing else to note.